INSIDER TRADES · FORM 4

 What do the transaction codes mean?

 They are the SEC’s standard Form 4 transaction codes.
 The two most-watched are P (an open-market purchase — an insider buying with their own money) and S (a sale).
 A is an equity-compensation grant, M is an option exercise into common shares, and F is shares withheld to pay taxes.
-Filingrail passes the raw code through and also adds a human-readable transaction_type.
+Filingrail passes the raw SEC code through unchanged, so you map it however your application needs.

 Can I get Form 3 and Form 5 too?